Tinea%20corporis,%20cruris%20-and-%20pedis Treatment

 - Actions: Fungicidal in vitro

-- Effects: Has high cure rates & long disease-free intervals in treating interdigital tinea pedis
+- Effects: Has high cure rates and long disease-free intervals in treating interdigital tinea pedis

 Others